 If you have any Thread Dump then open it either in Java VisualVM or Notepad++ and compare with the below statements.

-1. The first row shows the timestamp of the thread dump generation in below format.
+1. The first row shows the timestamp of the thread dump generation in the below format.

-2. The second row shows the JVM information from which dump had been generated.
+2. The second row shows the JVM information from which the dump had been generated.

 Full thread dump OpenJDK 64-Bit Server VM (24.141-b02 mixed mode):

 3. Next information is related to the threads.
-Please refer the below lines.
-There are two threads shown below which are having relative information; helps to analyse the dump.
-Follow the colour code to see the description of fields:
+Please refer to the below lines.
+There are two threads shown below which are having relative information; which helps to analyse the dump.
+Follow the colour code to see the description of the fields:

-When java.util.concurrent.ThreadFactory class generates a thread, then thread will be named pool-<number>-thread-<number>.
-As per the above example, the first thread having name pool-3-thread-1.
+When java.util.concurrent.ThreadFactory class generates a thread, then the thread will be named pool-<number>-thread-<number>.
+As per the above example, the first thread has the name pool-3-thread-1.